BioBoost/course_programming_from_base_to_ace/docs/README.md

 * [Introduction to Programming](./introduction/README.md): learn about the core concepts of programming
 * [Object Oriented Programming](./oop/README.md): learn about using objects, classes and how to create them yourselves

-The GitHub repo of this course if available at [https://github.com/BioBoost/course_programming_from_base_to_ace](https://github.com/BioBoost/course_programming_from_base_to_ace).
+The GitHub repo of this course is available at [https://github.com/BioBoost/course_programming_from_base_to_ace](https://github.com/BioBoost/course_programming_from_base_to_ace).
 Feel free to contribute or report spelling errors, unclear explanations or others concerns/ideas.

 ## Requirements

 To follow along you will at least need to install Visual Studio (Community edition is fine) and git.
-You can find a tutorial for the installation of both in the [Software Installation Guide @ https://vives.gitbook.io/software-installation-guide/](https://vives.gitbook.io/software-installation-guide/).
+You can find a tutorial for the installation of both in the [Software Installation Guide @ http://software-installation-guide.netlify.app/](http://software-installation-guide.netlify.app/).

 ## About this course